 How safe are budgeting apps?

-Pretty safe, depending on the app.
-Budgeting app companies know that sharing your banking information with a third party is a trust exercise, so they go out of their way to emphasize security.
-But before you sign up for a budgeting app and start syncing your bank accounts, check for a security section on the app’s website.
+Most budget planner apps are pretty safe (depending on the app).
+The top budget app brands know that sharing your banking information with a third party is a trust exercise, so they go out of their way to emphasize security.
+But before you sign up for a budgeting app and start syncing your bank accounts, check for a security section on the app's website.
 Any financial app worth its salt should explain how it protects your data.

 Which is better, YNAB or Mint?